 Disability insurance comes in two forms: short- and long-term.
 Policy terms vary by issuers and products.
 But short-term payouts are generally limited to 26 consecutive weeks of disability.
 Long-term payouts last far longer – at least two years and often up to or beyond age 65 in cases of permanent disability.

-Disability insurance isn’t cheap (but you can easily find the best rates with PolicyGenius).
+Disability insurance isn’t cheap.
 The monthly premium often exceeds monthly premiums for term life insurance.
 And while term life premiums remain fixed for the full term, disability premiums often increase each year.
 However, disability insurance is a critical safeguard against life-changing events that can render you unable to work for long periods and permanently alter your family’s financial trajectory.
 You can control disability insurance costs by maxing out any employer-sponsored coverage, which is likely to be cheaper than coverage you purchase independently.

 4. Get Health Insurance Coverage

 The federal government no longer imposes tax penalties on those who fail to carry adequate health insurance coverage.
 But the risk of a significant out-of-pocket health expense is too great to chance.
 You must protect your children from the financial fallout if you become injured or suffer a serious chronic illness.